MODULE 1: Approaching Cosmetic Products and Their Safety

 Z

-Independent safety assessors lecture based on experiences from daily work and projects
+Independent safety assessors lecture on the basis of their experiences from daily work and projects

 Z